perellonieto/slides_flach/2020_turing/MD/Measurement.md

 \end{align}
 $$

-Again, a weighted average with weights that can be determined in advance.
+Again, a weighted average with weights that can be determined in advance (or made uniform, as in stratified cross-validation).

 ### Precision is different